- About Us

 Do you think Houston is a good advertising town?
 Definitely.
 There are a bunch of great agencies in Houston.
 Probably three or four I’d call if I was a client.
 In fact, I’d put the work that’s coming out of Houston against a lot of the national players.
 I’m proud to call Houston home and I’m glad to work in such a healthy market with talented people.

 Moving into marketing and advertising was a natural fit for Darrell.
-For nearly twenty years, he has had roles in account management, annual report production, web design and programming, creative development and production on the agency side of marketing and advertising.
+For over twenty years, he has had roles in business development, creative management, web design and development and account management on the agency side of marketing and advertising.
 In fact, for ten years he was a principal at one of Houston’s most successful advertising agencies in the region.
-Some of the clients Darrell has served include Burlington Resources, WesternGeco, NOV, Caterpillar, Mustang Cat, Anadarko Petroleum, Union Texas Petroleum, Tesco Corporation, Wild Well Control, Inspectorate, Ivy Steel & Wire, Merchants Metals, DHL Worldwide, Diamond Offshore, U.S. Growth Funds, Marquette Financial, Pride International and Global Industries.
+Some of the clients Darrell has served include NOV, Burlington Resources, WesternGeco, Caterpillar, Anadarko Petroleum, DHL Worldwide, Tesco Corporation, Wild Well Control, Inspectorate, Ivy Steel & Wire, Merchants Metals, Diamond Offshore, U.S. Growth Funds, FMC Technology, Marquette Financial, Pride International, Pipeline Machinery International and Global Industries.

 What do you like best about marketing?